arnoldt100/anansi/documentation/source/Classes/AnansiMolecularDynamics.cpp.rst

 Operators
 ^^^^^^^^^

 .. function:: AnansiMolecularDynamics& AnansiMolecularDynamics::operator=(AnansiMolecularDynamics const & other) = delete

     The assignment operator.
 It is deleted.

 .. function:: AnansiMolecularDynamics& AnansiMolecularDynamics::operator=( AnansiMolecularDynamics && other)

     The assignment-move operator is deleted.

 ^^^^^^^^
 Mutators
 ^^^^^^^^

-    No public mutators
+.. function:: void saveCommandLineOptionParameters()

+    Stores the prorgram command line arguments and simulation control parameters.

+    :rtype: void

+.. function:: void enableCommunicationEnvironment()

+    Enables the MPI communication environment.
+No inter-process communication can occur until the communication environment is enabled.

+    :rtype: void

+.. function:: void disableCommunicationEnvironment()

+    Disables the MPI communication environment.
+No inter-process communication will occur after the communication environment is disabled, and once disabled the communication environment can't be renabled.

+    :rtype: void

+.. function:: void enableWorldCommunicator()

+    Enables the world communicator.
+This call does nothing if the world communicator is already enabled.

+    :rtype: void

+.. function:: void disableWorldCommunicator()

+    Disables the world communicator.
+Frees all resources associated with the world communicator.

+    :rtype: void

 -----------------
 Protected Members